A stable semantic harbor for preserving, calibrating, and inheriting early traces, structures, and continuities from human-AI collaboration.

-OathAI archive serves as a structured public surface for several long-running lines of work: System and Freedom, Danbing / SLAPS protocol emergence, the multilingual translation line, early human-AI runtime records, and the snapshots and layer maps that preserve continuity.
+OathAI archive serves as a structured public surface for several long-running lines of work: System and Freedom, Danbing / SLAPS protocol emergence, the multilingual translation line, early human-AI collaboration records, and the snapshots and layer maps that preserve continuity.

 An anchorage carries more than memory, reference, or orientation.
 It is a stable semantic place where humans and AI can pause, recalibrate, exchange knowledge, confirm continuity, and resume direction.